jakelevi1996/minimalist-tensorflow-in-docker/README.md

 ## TODO

 - Make a good README
+- Add usage description to README.md
-- Add docstrings to all function
+- Add docstrings to all functions
 - Write Dockerfiles and scripts to automate building and running them
 - Optionally visualise predictions through course of training
 - Rename repo as `minimalist-tensorflow-in-docker`
 - Tidy up filename manipulation (including *optional* timestamps in filenames)
-- Add usage description to README.md
 - Add accuracy to classifier and training modules
 - Add regularisation to classifer module
 - Add option to load module for continued training in training module